Use Response Data Handling to Store Data Received from a Third-Party System

 The following table describes the process of storing and using response outputs.

-Note:Only Salesforce, ServiceNow, and HTTP Data Destinations currently store response outputs.
+Note:Only Salesforce, ServiceNow, HTTP, and HTTP File Upload Data Destinations currently store response outputs from third-party systems.
 Any subsequent Data Destination, however, can use the stored result.

 How to reference stored responses

-DREL Data Reference Expression Language (DREL) is used to get form data and metadata and add it to a string, such as dates, usernames, or answers to questions in forms. reference links the initial and subsequent ProntoForms Data Destinations, as described in the following example:
+The %o DRELClosed Data Reference Expression Language (DREL) is used to get form data and metadata and add it to a string, such as dates, usernames, or answers to questions in forms. reference links the initial and subsequent TrueContext Data Destinations, as described in the following example:

-%o[Destination Unique IDA Unique ID refers to the specific identifier of a question, form page, form section, or Data Destination.
+%o[Destination Unique IDClosed A Unique ID refers to the specific identifier of a question, form page, form section, or Data Destination.
 Unique IDs are used as reference points when pulling data for conditional logic, Analytics projects, Data Destinations, and Documents.][key]

 where